Jason McCord / Level Designer

 The spine acts as a prime sniping location for the entire zone, which is designed like an X in the middle of a ring of rocks and sand dunes.
 The ring of rocks acts as a border wall, signaling to the player that they are entering a new space, and to check the spine for snipers before entering.

 The arms of the city act as welcoming roads into the center, with plenty of tarps and interiors to act as vertical cover from anyone controlling the spine or the rooftops of the tall apartment buildings in the center.
+These buildings are the main loot paths through the PoI.

 click on a thumbnail to see a larger image

-Market is popular partly because it's near the center of the map, but also because it's an enclosed space that players can easily understand.
+is popular partly because it's near the center of the map, but also because it's an enclosed space that players can easily understand.
 It's also a very visible shape from the plane.

 Being enclosed forces some different gameplay.
 There are very little positioning & flanking options compared to fighting out in the open.
 There are no airstrikes or distant snipers.
 Getting third partied is less frequent because that team would need to breach the Market doors, which is a lot scarier than engaging 2 teams fighting from afar with a Longbow.